neurodroid/stimfit/doc/sphinx/win_install_guide/prerequisites.rst

 HDF5
 ----
-Get the HDF5 libraries from `here <http://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8.9/bin/windows/>`_.
-Use HDF5189-win32-vs9-shared.zip.
-There are no VS2008-prebuilt binaries for HDF5 >= 1.8.10 unfortunately.
+Get the HDF5 libraries from `here <http://www.hdfgroup.org/ftp/HDF5/releases/hdf5-1.8.13/bin/windows/>`_.
+Use hdf5-1.8.13-win32-VS2008-shared.zip.
 Extract the zip file, and then install to a folder called "hdf5" in your home directory (e.g. C:\\Users\\username) using the extracted executable.

 Boost
 -----